Additional-Mods/additionaladditions/README.md

   ### Precision
   A new Crossbow enchantment, increasing it's accuracy.

+  ### Speed
+  A new Boots enchantment, making the player faster!

   ### Watering Can
-  Water your crops to make them grow faster
+  Water your crops to make them grow faster!

   ![](https://i.imgur.com/KfNjB2V.png)